Joe Steinmeyer

 - Instructional Assistant for EECS 215 (Introduction to Circuits) at the University of Michigan 2007-2008

-I've also been heavily involved with teaching and course development with the Office of Engineering Outreach Programs here at MIT where I've taught courses and seminars for:
+I've also in the past been heavily involved with teaching and course development with the MITES here at MIT where I've taught courses and seminars for:

 - E2@MIT (2011-2017)

-In the summers I've also taught calculus at the high school level through the Noonan Scholars Program.
+In the summers, it has been a minute, but I also used to teach calculus at the high school level through the Noonan Scholars Program (now the Thrive Scholars Program).

 A lot of my past work/research involved the intersection of biology/neuroscience with EECS, with a focus on automation and control.
-My PhD thesis was focused on building equipment to quickly interface with neurons while in tissue environemtns.
-More recently, I've focused on just the instrumentation side as well as digital design/signal processing on FPGAs.
-I also do a lot of teaching at the high school and college level and approach that as a research project as well (since the state of education is far from perfect) so do a lot of development/research into novel ways to improve student learning (particularly in STEM topics) for this age group.
+My PhD thesis was focused on building equipment to quickly interface with neurons while in tissue environments.
+More recently, I've focused on just the instrumentation side as well as digital design/signal processing on FPGAs and in other embedded environments.
+I also did/do a lot of teaching at the high school and college level and approach that as a research project as well (since the state of education is far from perfect) so do a lot of development/research into novel ways to improve student learning (particularly in STEM topics) for this age group.

 Selected Publications and Papers: